 This procedure is used to flash the AirStack software suite (Jetson Image) on the AIR-T. This image contains both the underlying operating system for the Jetson module as well as drivers and board support for the hardware interfaces present on the AIR-T. Flashing an AirStack image will restore your AIR-T's software to factory settings and delete all user data.

-If you do not want to erase the contents of your AIR-T and just want to update an existing installation of AirStack, instead see the process for an AirStack Upgrade.
+If you do not want to erase the contents of your AIR-T and just want to update an existing installation of AirStack, see the process for an AirStack Upgrade.

 To flash the AIR-T you will need: